Fire Warden Duties

 Fire Wardens will be selected from different areas in each building.
 Once selected he/she is responsible for the following:

-- Becoming familiar with persons requiring assistance in their assigned area, ensuring that Campus Police is up-to-date in regards to persons requiring assistance.
+- becoming familiar with persons requiring assistance in their assigned area, ensuring that Campus Safety is up-to-date in regards to persons requiring assistance

 Fire Wardens will carry out the following responsibilities: